Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 8.0 =
+= 8.0.1 =
-* Added a Dashboard including Abandoned cart reports and Top abandoned products
-* Added duplicate abandoned cart removal after placing an order
+* Added a new filter "cartbounty_cart_cooldown_period" to change the cooldown period preventing the creation of a new abandoned cart during the same session after a user has already placed an order
-* Added date time localization
-* Improved "Remember checkout fields" feature - input field restoration
-* Minor improvement for abandoned cart data saving on WooCommerce Checkout form
-* Compatibility improvements with PHP8
-* Code refactoring
+* Fixed minor issue with updating from older CartBounty versions
+* Fixed PHP warning related with displaying Top abandoned products

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).